Guide to the John Howard Papers, 1950-2013

 Includes not only syllabi from Howard's graduate studies, but also syllabi, teaching evaluations and correspondence from Howard's tenure at King's College London, York University, Duke University and DeKalb among others.

-Items include a picture, some handwritten quotes and a written tribute to Ruby Etta Lee Koppelman.
+Items include a picture, some handwritten quotes and a written tribute to Ruby Etta Lee Koppelman authored by her daughter, Nancy Koppelman.

 Box 6 includes items restricted according to the University Archives policies.